Carscapes

 With a few gallons pumped and a deep-fried chimichanga in my belly, I rolled out to see the place.

-I should probably take more pictures from the road because that’s how I experience car scapes.
+I should probably take more pictures from behind the wheel because that’s how I understand car scapes.